Categorisation

 2. When it's your turn name and point to the pictures using 1 or 2 words.

-3. When it's the child's turn, help them to point (with hand over hand modelling if needed) and give them the name of the picture: say "Look... car, big car."
+3. When it's the child's turn, help them to point if needed and give them the name of the picture: say "Look... car, big car."

 4. Help the child to point again and say 'look... ca..."
 Leave the phrase unfinished - can the child complete the phrase for you?
 If not say it for them as they would if they could.